apache/spark/docs/README.md

 $ sudo pip install Pygments
 # Following is needed only for generating API docs
 $ sudo pip install sphinx pypandoc mkdocs
-$ sudo Rscript -e 'install.packages(c("knitr", "devtools", "roxygen2", "testthat", "rmarkdown"), repos="http://cran.stat.ucla.edu/")'
+$ sudo Rscript -e 'install.packages(c("knitr", "devtools", "testthat", "rmarkdown"), repos="http://cran.stat.ucla.edu/")'
+$ sudo Rscript -e 'devtools::install_version("roxygen2", version = "5.0.1", repos="http://cran.stat.ucla.edu/")'
 ```

-(Note: If you are on a system with both Ruby 1.9 and Ruby 2.0 you may need to replace gem with gem2.0)
+Note: If you are on a system with both Ruby 1.9 and Ruby 2.0 you may need to replace gem with gem2.0.

+Note: Other versions of roxygen2 might work in SparkR documentation generation but `RoxygenNote` field in `SPARK_HOME/R/pkg/DESCRIPTION` is 5.0.1, which is updated if the version is mismatched.

 ## Generating the Documentation HTML